SmartSSD is Samsung’s smart SSD that reduces CPU usage by up to 97% – Tecnoblog

 What makes the Samsung SmartSSD classed as a smart storage drive is its ability to process data on its own.
 This is done through a partnership with Xilinx, a company acquired by AMD in 2020.

 AMD closed the deal because Xilinx specializes in FPGA (Field Programmable Gate Array) chips.
-Type units can have their circuits programmed to perform very specific tasks.
+Units of the type can have their circuits programmed to perform very specific tasks.

 Well, SmartSSD is equipped with an FPGA chip from the Xilinx Versal family.
 The chip is made up of cores with Arm technology and has the function of performing certain types of processing to reduce data transfer between the SSD and the CPU.